bytewhispersecurity/Bytewhisper-InsecureTrainingApp/README.md

 docker compose up --build
 ```

+## Usage
+In your web browser navigate to `http://localhost:3000` once you have started the docker compose file.

 ## LLM Attack Simulation Script
 The `attack.py` script allows you to test and simulate different types of prompt injection attacks against your LLM applicaion by:
 * Sending malicious or obfuscated prompts